khaloodi/khaloodi.github.io/aboutme.md

 subtitle: Chicago, IL
 ---

-My name is Khaled.
-Here is my toolkit:
+Data science toolkit:

 - Hypothesis testing and principle component analysis in Python (Matplotlib, Pandas, NumPy, SciPy)
-- TensorFlow and Java tools (Weka) for machine learning, deep learning and neural network modeling
+- TensorFlow, kears and scikit-learn for machine learning, deep learning and neural network modeling
 - Dashboards and storytelling in Tableau and MS Excel
 - Pivot tables, ERP modeling, "what if" scenarios, Goal Seek, Solver
-- Advanced databases and statistics
+- Advanced databases and statistics utilizing AWS, Spark, Scala and Google Analytics
 - SQL, ETL, regression, classification, clustering and more